qdm12/reprint/README.md

 Unlike most libraries out there, this one deep copies by assigning new pointers to all data structures nested in a given object, hence doing it **THE RIGHT WAY :tm:**

-It works with slices, arrays, maps, pointers, nested pointers, nils, structs (with unexported fields too), functions  and channels
+It works with slices, arrays, maps, pointers, nested pointers, nils, structs (with unexported fields too), functions  and channels.

 *Limits*: